AndrewAkinson/python3-therion-analyzer/README.md

 exit code 1 but no lines of output (modeled on the behavior of `grep` itself).

+The 'grep' mode can be used to search for _all_ instances of a keyword in the files, not just active ones that are reported by the default mode of the tool.
+This can be useful to find instances where keywords have been 'commented out'.

 #### In a python script or jupyter notebook

 The script `svx_keywords.py` can also be loaded as a python module in